pmmmwh/react-refresh-webpack-plugin/docs/TROUBLESHOOTING.md

 ## Compatibility with IE11 (`webpack-dev-server` only)

-If you need to develop on IE11, you will need to polyfill the DOM URL API.
+If you need to develop on IE11, you will need to polyfill the DOM URL API and in some cases also enable transpiling `@pmmmwh/react-refresh-webpack-plugin` by babel.
 This can be done by adding the following before any of your code in the main entry (either one is fine):

+### Polyfill the DOM URL API

 **Using `url-polyfill`**